KyloIO/kylo-docs/KyloOperationsGuide.rst

 Purpose
 =======

-This guide provides sample instructions for operating and maintaining the Kylo solution.
+This guide provides instructions for operating and maintaining the Kylo solution.
 The information is used by the Operations and Support Team in the deployment, installation, updating, monitoring and support of Kylo.